tensorflow/community/rfcs/20191127-pip-structure.md

 * One way dependencies (estimator depends on tensorflow and not vise-versa).
 * Minimal overhead for users.
 Adding an extra import is easy.

 Note that this change cannot be done in TensorFlow 2.x due to API guarantees.
-However, we can keep `tf.estimator`, `tf.keras` (once it is moved out of TensorFlow), `tf.summary` available while encouraging users to import from tensorflow\_estimator, tensorflow\_keras (once available) and tensorboard instead.
+Also, accessing these packages from `tf.` would match familiar workflows.
+Therefore, we can keep `tf.estimator`, `tf.keras` (once it is moved out of TensorFlow), `tf.summary` available as an alternative to importing pip package directly.
 This would require some work to make sure these packages contain the right API (for e.g. tensorflow\_estimator.estimator currently always contains V1 API).

 ### Alternatives Considered